PHILIPS AVENT SCD525 - Baby monitors

 4 Use the + and - buttons to select the desired setting.

-, The new setting ashes once.
-The message ‘saved’ also ashes once and then disappears from
+The new setting flashes once.
+The message ‘saved’ also flashes once and then disappears from the display.

 6 Press the MENU button again to exit the menu.